 Now I have a family so my current dream is to develop culture and preserve national identity.

 I want to open a homestay, then I can create jobs for women around me.
-Exploiting local cultural capital for tourism is the best way to preserve national identity.
+Exploiting local culture for tourism is the best way to preserve national identity.

-The women here admire my mother because I take her everywhere.
-Although my father still drinks a lot, he still loves and cares for my mother.
+The women here admired my mother because I took her everywhere.
+Even though my father drank a lot, he still loved and cared for my mother.

-Many women want to have such a life, so I think if I succeed, I will help women here gain more knowledge, get in touch with people outside, and know that there are many interesting things in the world out there.
+Many women want to have such a life, so I think if I succeed, I will help women here gain more knowledge, get in touch with people outside, and know that the world out there has many interesting things.

 Thanks to appearing in director Ha Le Diem's film, I got to travel to many places and realized that I still lack many things.
 I will go back to school to gain new knowledge.